Montel-S/post-install-config/README.md

 <img src="https://i.imgur.com/50y1fVG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here you can see that a agent was added to the system admin. role.
-This role basically gives the user complete control over all the settings inside the ticketing system.
+Here you can see that a supreme admin. role has been created.
+Adding roles can only be done as a administriator on the admin panel.
+The supreme admin. role basically gives the user complete control over all the settings inside the ticketing system.
 A role such as this is taylored towards a manager or supervisor position.
+The agent panel is less complicated and mainly only used for opening and solving tickets.
 </p>
 <br />